DeepSegment/FCN-GoogLeNet/README.md

 ## Future work

-- Rewrite code so that some manual operations (like copying pretrained model, changing file path) can be largely avoided;
+- Rewrite code so that some manual operations (like copying pretrained model, changing file path) can be avoided;
-- Play around with parameters of the FCN trained on PASCAL VOC and try to find a better initialization (grid search or something);
+- Play around with parameters of the FCN trained on PASCAL VOC and try to find a better initialization (grid search);
-- Train FCNs on other segmentation dataset such as *MS COCO*.
+- Train FCNs on other segmentation dataset such as [MS COCO](http://cocodataset.org/#home).

 ## Related materials
 ### Here is the presentation given by the authors of the original paper.